 The harvest season marks a crucial point in the calendar for farmers, gardeners and smallholders here in the UK.
-Harvest is an exciting time for anyone involved in the process of developing a crop, as they are finally able to cash in on the fruits of their labour after months of careful preparation.
+Harvest is an exciting time for anyone involved in the process of developing a crop.
+It means they are finally able to cash in on the fruits of their labour after months of careful preparation.

 A historic tradition

-The word ‘harvest’ comes from the Old English word ‘hærfest’, which literally means autumn — the season during which people have always gathered to collect their crops.
+The word ‘harvest’ comes from the Old English word ‘hærfest’, which literally means autumn.
+Or the season during which people have always gathered to collect their crops.

-Traditional harvest celebrations pre-date Christianity and were spiritual affairs that saw whole villages rejoice and offer thanks to gods, spirits and saints for a bountiful year.
-Saxon farmers even crafted corn dolls out of the last sheath of the year, keeping them until the following spring to appease the Corn Spirit and guarantee the success of future harvests.
+Traditional harvest celebrations pre-date Christianity.
+They were spiritual affairs that saw whole villages rejoice and offer thanks to gods, spirits and saints for a bountiful year.
+Saxon farmers even crafted corn dolls out of the last sheath of the year.
+These they kept until the following spring to appease the Corn Spirit and guarantee the success of future harvests.

-Harvest festivals still occur to this day to celebrate the success of local produce, usually around the time of the harvest moon in late September.
-And while the harvest isn’t celebrated in the same way in the modern world, it remains one of the most crucial times of the year for farmers, with many families’ livelihoods depending on it for food and income.
+Harvest festivals still occur to this day to celebrate the success of local produce.
+This is usually around the time of the harvest moon in late September.
+And while the harvest isn’t celebrated in the same way in the modern world, it remains one of the most crucial times of the year for farmers.
+Many families’ livelihoods still depend on it for food and income.

 Although the harvesting process is over in a matter of days, many months of work go into preparing a successful crop throughout the year.
 No wonder people thought it was worthwhile to pray for good weather back in the day!